 The locator serves as a basic building block for managing address and transport resolution.
-An locator includes all of the transport-descriptions which may be used to contact the related agent or FIPA-service.
+A locator includes all of the transport-descriptions that may be used to contact the related agent or service.

-5.15 Message Encoding Representation
+5.14 Message Encoding Representation

 A message-encoding-representation is a way of representing an abstract syntax in a particular concrete syntax.
-Examples of possible representations are XML, FIPA strings, and serialized Java objects.
+Examples of possible representations are XML, FIPA Strings, and serialized Java objects.

-In principle, nested elements of the architecture may use different encodings - for example, a FIPA-message may be encoded in XML, and the resulting string used as the payload of a transport-message encoded as a CORBA object.
+In principle, nested elements of the architecture may use different encodings - for example, a message may be encoded in XML, and the resulting string used as the payload of a transport-message encoded as a CORBA object.

+A concrete instantiation of message-encoding-representation is a mandatory element of every concrete instantiation of the abstract architecture.

 Payload is encoded according to a message-encoding-representation.

-FIPA-message is encoded according to a message-encoding-representation

-Transport-message is encoded according to a message-encoding-representation

-Content is encoded according to a message-encoding-representation
+Message is encoded according to a message-encoding-representation Transport-message is encoded according to a message-encoding-representation Content is encoded according to a message-encoding-representation

-Mandatory/Optional Actual/Explanatory Single/Functional Mandatory Actual Functional